 Golden Sage, Beach Sage

-Dense grower to 3–4 ft. high and wide; becomes sparse and woody with age.
-Young plants thickly covered with elliptical, woolly gray-green leaves to 1 1/4 in. long.
+Dense grower to 3–4 ft. tall and wide; becomes sparse and woody with age.
+Young plants are thickly covered with elliptical, woolly gray-green leaves to 1 1/4 in. long.
 Carried on 2–4-in. stems are whorls of interesting inch-long flowers in bright yellow aging to rusty brown; they emerge from brown, papery calyxes that persist long after blossoms fall.
-Main bloom in winter, early spring; sporadic through fall.
+Main bloom is in winter, early spring; sporadic through fall.
 Drought tolerant.

-Grows 6 ft. tall, nearly as wide, producing purple-blue flowers in spring.
+Grows to 6 ft. tall and nearly as wide, producing purple-blue flowers in spring.
+Selections inclu...

 Clumps reach 1–2 ft. high and 1 ft. wide.
 Smooth-edged leaves.
 Pale to bright blue flowers are a...